MISP/MISP/CONTRIBUTING.md

 Documentation (in PDF and HTML format) for the librairies are automatically generated from the JSON via [asciidoctor](https://asciidoctor.org/).
 Look at [this example](https://github.com/MISP/misp-galaxy/blob/main/tools/adoc_galaxy.py).

-### Translating MISP

-Thank you for your interest in making MISP easier to use in your own language!

-We accept translations on Crowdin: https://crowdin.com/project/misp.
-MISP is currently available in __ languages.
-You can help us bring more languages.
-Crowdin is a localization management platform that helps companies to translate their software.
-Note that CrowdIn is independent from MISP and they have their own [privacy policy](https://support.crowdin.com/privacy-policy/).

-You can help correct, improve, or complete the translations of MISP programs into your native language.
-MISP can be translated into more than 140 languages this way.
-Most of MISP can be translated directly online, through a simple web interface, after logging in with CrowdIn.
-In order to get started with using CrowdIn, you can [read their introductory article](https://support.crowdin.com/for-volunteer-translators/).
-Note that only reviewed translations are included in MISP.

-If you want to go further, you can help translate the MISP website or MISP Book.

-### For native English speakers

-Most of MISP developers are not native English speakers so you are more than welcome to correct or improve our English.
-For this, you can either follow the [Git workflow]() or propose on [Gitter](https://gitter.im/MISP/MISP) another way that suits you better to share your improvements with us.

-## Contributing to other MISP Projects

-### MISP taxonomies
+### Contributing to MISP taxonomies

 If you cannot find an existing taxonomy fitting your needs, you can extend an existing one (especially the ones originated from the MISP project) or create a new one.
+To do this:

-Create a JSON file describing your taxonomy as triple tags (e.g. check an existing one such as the [Admiralty Scale](https://github.com/MISP/misp-taxonomies/tree/master/admiralty-scale)) taxonomy, create a directory matching your name space, put your machinetag file in the directory and create a pull request.
-That's it.
+1. Create a JSON file describing your taxonomy as triple tags (e.g. check an existing one such as the [Admiralty Scale](https://github.com/MISP/misp-taxonomies/tree/master/admiralty-scale)) taxonomy
+2. Create a directory matching your name space
+3. Put your machinetag file in the directory
+4. (Optional, but recommended) Validate the JSON file using [jq](https://github.com/MISP/misp-taxonomies/blob/master/jq_all_the_things.sh) and run [the validator](https://github.com/MISP/misp-taxonomies/blob/master/validate_all.sh) to check if the JSON validates the schema.
+5. Commit your change and create a pull request

 Everyone can benefit from your taxonomy and it can be automatically enabled in information sharing tools such as [MISP](https://www.github.com/MISP/MISP).

-We strongly recommend to validate the JSON file using [jq](https://github.com/MISP/misp-taxonomies/blob/master/jq_all_the_things.sh) before doing a pull-request.
-We also strongly recommend to run [the validator](https://github.com/MISP/misp-taxonomies/blob/master/validate_all.sh) to check if the JSON validates the schema.

 For more information, see the presentation slides on "[Information Sharing and Taxonomies Practical Classification of Threat Indicators using MISP](https://www.circl.lu/assets/files/misp-training/3.2-MISP-Taxonomy-Tagging.pdf)" given at the last MISP training in Luxembourg.

-### MISP galaxy
+### Contributing to MISP galaxy

 In the world of threat intelligence, there are many different models or approaches to order, classify or describe threat actors, threats or activity groups.
 We welcome new ways of describing threat intelligence as the galaxy model allows to reuse the ones you use or trust for your organization or community.

-Fork the project, update or create a galaxy or clusters and make a pull-request.
+To contribute, fork the [project](https://github.com/MISP/misp-galaxy), update or create a galaxy or clusters and make a pull-request.

-We strongly recommend to validate the JSON file using [jq](https://github.com/MISP/misp-galaxy/blob/master/jq_all_the_things.sh) before doing a pull-request.
-We also strongly recommend to run [the validator](https://github.com/MISP/misp-galaxy/blob/master/validate_all.sh) to check if the JSON validates the schema.
+Before making a pull request, we strongly recommend to validate the JSON file using [jq](https://github.com/MISP/misp-galaxy/blob/master/jq_all_the_things.sh) and run [the validator](https://github.com/MISP/misp-galaxy/blob/master/validate_all.sh) to check if the JSON validates the schema.

 ### Building software compatible with MISP formats and improving MISP formats

-[MISP formats](https://github.com/MISP/misp-rfc) are open and free standards.
+[MISP formats](https://github.com/MISP/misp-rfc) are open and free standards, which are actively based on the MISP core implementation.
-If you want to contribute to our IETF Internet-Draft for the MISP standard, misp-rfc is the repository where to contribute.
+MISP formats are simple JSON formats implemented in various software including the MISP core application along with various libraries such as [PyMISP](https://github.com/MISP/PyMISP).
 We invite software developers to use the native MISP format for exchanging threat intelligence and support information sharing/analysis.

+If you want to contribute to our IETF Internet-Draft for the MISP standard, [misp-rfc](https://github.com/MISP/misp-rfc) is the repository to propose changes.
+Each format folder has several files of different extensions, inclucing XML and Markdowm (MD).
-Update only the markdown file, the XML and ASCII for the IETF I-D are automatically generated.
+You should update only the Markdown file; the XML and ASCII for the IETF I-D are automatically generated.
 If a major release or updates happen in the format, we will [publish the I-D to the IETF](https://datatracker.ietf.org/doc/search/?name=misp& activedrafts=on&rfcs=on).
-The process is always MISP implementation → IETF I-D updates.

-The MISP formats are simple JSON formats implemented in various software including the MISP core application along with various libraries such as [PyMISP](https://github.com/MISP/PyMISP).

-If you want to contribute to the MISP formats (which are actively based on the MISP core implementation), feel free to open an issue at [misp-rfc](https://github.com/MISP/misp-rfc).

 ## Automatic integration and testing